permutationlock/vulkan_hello_triangle_c99/README.md

 ### Building on Windows

-On a Windows machine you can compile and run a Windows application with Mingw-w64.
+On a Windows machine you can compile an application with [Mingw-w64][9].

 ```
 make CFLAGS="-std=c99 -O2" GLFW_CFLAGS="-std=c99 -O2 -DNDEBUG" \